Last updated: May 4, 2026

 Can I get the Senior Citizens Homestead Exemption and the Senior Freeze at the same time?

 Often, yes.
 In practice, many eligible seniors receive the basic homeowner exemption, the senior exemption, and the Senior Freeze together.
-Counties process them differently, though, so always confirm with your local office using the state county contact list.
+Counties process them differently, so always confirm with your local office.

 Is there an Illinois senior property tax rebate or circuit-breaker in 2026?

-We could not verify an active statewide senior circuit-breaker rebate on the current Illinois Department of Revenue property tax relief page.
-Be careful with older articles.
+We could not verify an active statewide senior property tax circuit-breaker rebate as of May 6, 2026.
 Illinois did issue a one-time 2022 property tax rebate, but that was not set up as an ongoing annual senior program.

 What if my property taxes are paid through my mortgage escrow?

 You can still receive county exemptions, and you may still qualify for the Illinois Property Tax Credit.
-If you need the parcel or PIN or a copy of the bill, the Illinois county contact page says you may also get it from your lender or county assessor.
+If you need the parcel or PIN or a copy of the bill, you may be able to get it from your lender or county assessor.

 What if I bought or sold the home recently?

 County exemption rules often turn on who owned and occupied the home on January 1, while the state property tax credit has its own tax-return rules.
-For example, Publication 108 says you generally cannot use the property tax on a home you bought during the current tax year to figure that year’s credit.
+If you bought during the current tax year, you usually cannot use that home’s property tax to figure that year’s Illinois credit.

 Do I have to reapply every year?

 Some programs do, and some do not.
 The Senior Freeze must be filed each year, and the Senior Tax Deferral Program is annual too.
-But counties vary on the basic senior exemption.
-Cook auto-renews the Senior Exemption, while Peoria says the senior homestead application is required in the first year only.
+Counties vary on the basic senior exemption.

 Where do I appeal if I think the assessment is wrong?

 Start with your county appeal process, usually through the Board of Review.
 After that, you may be able to appeal to the Illinois Property Tax Appeal Board.
-But the Board only reviews assessments and has no authority to grant exemptions.
+PTAB reviews assessments only and cannot grant exemptions.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.